Legaeldan/milestone-1/README.md

 <h2>Deployment</h2>

+This project was developed using the [Cloud9 IDE](https://c9.io) initially before moving locally to [Visual Studio Code](https://code.visualstudio.com/) and [Git](https://git-scm.com/downloads), committed to a local [Git](https://git-scm.com/downloads) repository, and pushed to [GitHub](https://github.com/Legaeldan/milestone-1) using a locally installed version of [Git](https://git-scm.com/downloads) via command prompt.

-The main method of deployment is [GitHub Pages](https://legaeldan.github.io/milestone-1/index.html) .
-After discussions with my mentor, I was notified of GitHub pages, meaning I didn't need to boot up Cloud9 everytime I wished to showcase my site.
+The main method of deployment, [GitHub Pages](https://legaeldan.github.io/milestone-1/index.html), was chosen after a discussions with my mentor, and I was notified of GitHub pages, meaning I didn't need to boot up Cloud9 everytime I wished to showcase my site.

 All deployment to [GitHub](https://github.com/Legaeldan/milestone-1) have been done using [Visual Studio Code](https://code.visualstudio.com/), with [Git](https://git-scm.com/downloads) installed locally to push to the repository.